brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 - To make things simple for the user testing the application locally, I configured a seeds.rb file.
 This file populates the database with default values so that the user doesn't have to populate the database manually with mock data

 - A minor change I made to the application specification is that I allow users to add a specified quantity of an item to their cart, rather than just one.
 This change better reflects a real-world e-commerce experience

+- To make the API more secure, I configured the server's firewall in such a way to prevent unauthorized requests from reaching the backend.
+Additionally, when creating the `routes.rb` file, I only configured routes that I expect the user to use.
+This prevents someone from altering the database in an unexpected manner.

 - Since a member from the Shopify team will be reviewing my code, I focused more on readability rather than performance.
 Additionally, since this project was fairly small-scale, small differences in runtime efficiency are negligible.
 However, in a real-world, large-scale application, I understand how important it is to optimize runtime.
 Even a small efficiency change on a large-scale system can make a massive difference in overall runtime.